 The older we get, the more isolated we can become.
 Isolation often brings feelings of loneliness.
 Many things contribute to loneliness as we age.
 Walking may be challenging, and driving may not be possible.
 When mobility and travel are limited, our opportunities for social interaction are limited as well.
 Other physical limitations like difficulty hearing or the need for oxygen can also make social interaction more difficult.
 As we age, we lose more family members and friends to death which decreases our social connections.

+Dealing with loneliness in the elderly is a real problem.
 Loneliness can impact our physical health by contributing to depression and mental and physical decline, according to a study by the University of California – San Francisco.
 Loneliness affects the body similarly to chronic stress.
 Loneliness raises the levels of stress hormones, impairs immune responses, and contributes to conditions like heart disease and diabetes.

 Steve Carr, chaplain with Snyder Village, witnesses the power of loneliness as well as the benefit that social interaction can have on the residents he calls on.
 The good news, Steve shares, is that families and loved ones can make a difference in the lives of those they care about who may live alone and be isolated.
 Here are three tips: